asu-cis-capstone/manhattan/README.md

-**Sparky Dash** is a 2D mobile platform game.
-Like other famously popular platform games, Sparky Dash is a game that drives you to get the highest score possible.
-The game is a side scrolling platform game that will show Sparky running around Arizona State University jumping over various objects.
+**Devel Dash** is a 2D mobile platform game.
+Like other famously popular platform games, Devil Dash is a game that drives you to get the highest score possible.
+The game is a side scrolling platform game that will show Devil running around the desert jumping over various objects.
 When the user successfully jumps an object, they will be given a point.
 The object of the game is obtain as many points as possible.
-Sparky Dash will be develop to run on mobile platform, mainly android.
+Devil Dash will be develop to run on mobile platform, mainly android.

 **Paper Prototype**